ImtiazVision/Java/Notes.md

 ### Relationship between classes :

-**Aggregation** : The has-A model is used in aggregation.
+**Aggregation** :In aggregation, the `has-A` model is utilized.
 This establishes a parent-child connection between the two classes, with one owning the object of the other.